ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ..
    COMMENT: Are we deleting WCOSS_CRAY and/or GAEA?
 Any others to add besides SINGULARITY/NOAACLOUD?

+``MACHINE_FILE``: (Default: "")
+   Path to a configuration file with machine-specific settings.
+If none is provided, ``setup.sh`` will attempt to set the path to for a supported platform.

 ``ACCOUNT``: (Default: "project_name")
    The account under which to submit jobs to the queue on the specified ``MACHINE``.
 To determine an appropriate ACCOUNT field for Level 1 systems, users may run ``groups``, which will return a list of projects the user has permissions for.
 Not all of the listed projects/groups have an HPC allocation, but those that do are potentially valid account names.
 The ``account_params`` command will display additional account details.

 ``WORKFLOW_MANAGER``: (Default: "none")
    The workflow manager to use (e.g. "ROCOTO").
 This is set to "none" by default, but if the machine name is set to a platform that supports Rocoto, this will be overwritten and set to "ROCOTO."
 Valid values: "rocoto" "none"

+``NCORES_PER_NODE``: (Default: "")
+   The number of cores available per node on the compute platform.
+Set for supported platforms in ``setup.sh``, but is now also configurable for all platforms.

+``LMOD_PATH``: (Default: "")
+   Path to the LMOD sh file on the user's Linux system.
+Is set automatically for supported machines.

+``BUILD_ENV_FN``: (Default: "")
+   Name of alternative build environment file to use if using an unsupported platform.
+Is set automatically for supported machines.

+``WFLOW_ENV_FN``: (Default: "")
+   Name of alternative workflow environment file to use if using an unsupported platform.
+Is set automatically for supported machines.

 ``SCHED``: (Default: "")
    The job scheduler to use (e.g., Slurm) on the specified ``MACHINE``.
 Set this to an empty string in order for the experiment generation script to set it automatically depending on the machine the workflow is running on.
 Valid values: "slurm" "pbspro" "lsf" "lsfcray" "none"